sunnysetia93/browser-based-file-system-MERN/README.md

 # :file_folder: Browser-Based-File-System [MERN]

-<i>The project assignment is developed with an aim to practice/Revise MERN stack and to replicate a typical folder structure of Dropbox/Google Drive etc.</i>
+<i>The project assignment is developed with an aim to practice/Revise MERN stack and to replicate a typical folder structure of Dropbox/Google Drive or windows FS etc.</i>

 ### :point_right: Currently, The application allows:
 <ul>